featurist/hyperdom/readme.md

 hyperdom.append(document.body, new App())
 ```

-This works with the following in `tsconfig.json`:
+This works with the following in the `compilerOptions` of `tsconfig.json`:

 ```
-...
   "lib": ["dom"],
   "jsx": "react",
   "jsxFactory": "hyperdom.jsx",
-...
 ```

 ## Install